 Nordita faculty members have successfully applied for external funding for their research projects, both from public and private sources, within Sweden and internationally.
-The most significant of these grants is the European Research Council Advanced Grant for the Astrophysical Dynamos project.
-Grants from the research councils in Sweden and Iceland have provided support for several PhD students and postdoctoral fellows.
-Numerous smaller grants have been obtained from different sources (including NordForsk, the European Science Foundation, the Foundational Questions Institute, and the Swedish Research Council) to organize scientific meetings and advanced schools.
+The three permanent Nordita Professors have all been awarded ERC Advanced Grants: Axel Brandenburg for "Astrophysical Dynamos" in 2009, Alexander Balatsky for "Dirac Materials" in 2013, and Konstantin Zarembo for "Integrable Systems in Gauge and String Theory" in 2014.
+Alexander Balatsky heads a team of scientists at four Swedish universities that has won a major grant from the Knut and Alice Wallenberg Foundation for a project on "Functional Dirac Materials" that starts in 2014.
+In addition, grants from the research councils in Sweden, Norway and Iceland provide support for several PhD students and postdoctoral fellows.
+Numerous smaller grants have been obtained from several different sources (including NordForsk, the European Science Foundation, the Foundational Questions Institute, and the Swedish Research Council) to organize scientific meetings and advanced schools.